foundry-vtt-community/wiki.js/development/api/sockets.md

 Foundry Core uses socket.io v4 behind the scenes for its websocket connections between Server and Client.
 It exposes the active socket.io connection directly on `game.socket`, allowing packages to emit and respond to events they create.
 As such, most of the [socket.io documentation](https://socket.io/docs/v4/) is directly applicable to foundry's usage.

 Alternatively, one can register functions in `CONFIG.queries`, providing predefined handlers for inter-client communication.
+Foundry includes two queries by default; `dialog` and `confirmTeleportToken`; the former of these is especially versatile and obviates many previous needs for sockets.

 This is useful in cases where a package wants to send information or events to other connected clients directly without piggybacking on some other [Document operation](/en/development/api/document#event-cycles), such as creating a chat message or an update to an item.